 What made you decide to start with Korea?

 I started learning the language in January 2023.
 I wanted to learn something new after giving up on my PhD.
 Something not technical, maybe another writing system.
 I heard Hangul, the Korean alphabet, was well thought out and documented.
-There was also more and more things happening around Korean culture.
+There were also more and more things happening around Korean culture.
 It got me intrigued and that’s how Korea naturally became the first stop on my journey.

 Did you like it right away?

 In the beginning, it felt like I went through the motions.
 I arrived on Sunday, and it was a lot to process.
-I mean, you are 10 000 km away from home, you don’t understand the language that much, everything is different, you’re basically wiped out because you’ve just spent 10 hours in the plane… Surprisingly I didn’t feel that lost.
-I got off the plane, got my passport stamps, got the sim card, the t-money card, got on the train, and got to the accommodation.
+I mean, you are 10,000 km away from home, you don’t understand the language that much, everything is different, you’re basically wiped out because you’ve just spent 10 hours in the plane… Surprisingly I didn’t feel that lost.
+I got off the plane, got my passport stamps, got the sim card, and the t-money card, got on the train, and got to the accommodation.
 Easy steps.
 I trusted the process.

 Monday and Tuesday I was getting off the adrenaline of the stress, the traveling.
 Then on Wednesday, I hopped on the train to the Hongseong countryside.